North Ambrym language: Noun Phrases

 There are two classes of nouns – free nouns that occur independently or bound nouns that require a possessor, either a pronominal suffix or a possessor noun phrase.
 Some nouns alternate between free and bound classes.

 Nouns can also be derived from verbs using two clitics: instruments are derived with a= and abstract nouns are derived with =an.

-Free pronouns distinguish between singular, dual, paucal and plural numbers, and distinguish inclusive and exclusive first person.
+Free pronouns distinguish between singular, dual, paucal, and plural numbers, and distinguish inclusive and exclusive first person.

-Non-singular pronouns in third person pronouns can be used to quantify nominals, and paucal and plural third person pronouns can be used to quantify over proper names, signifying a group containing that person.
+Non-singular third-person pronouns can be used to quantify nominals, and paucal and plural third-person pronouns can be used to quantify over proper names, signifying a group containing that person.

-Nominal modifiers (such as adjectives, possessor nominals, quantifiers, numerals, relative clauses) generally follow the head nominal.
-There are four deictic demonstratives (two proximal, one medial and one distal) which must be introduced by either the subordinate clause marker ge or the topic marker nge.
-The numeral hu 'one' can appear directly after the head nominal to indicate as specific indefinite, and non-specific indefinites are marked te hu and only occur in negative or irrealis clauses.
-Te hu can also function as a pronominal meaning 'no-one'.
+Nominal modifiers (such as adjectives, possessor nominals, quantifiers, numerals, and relative clauses) generally follow the head nominal.
+There are four deictic demonstratives (two proximal, one medial, and one distal) which must be introduced by either the subordinate clause marker ge or the topic marker nge.
+The numeral hu 'one' can appear directly after the head nominal to indicate a specific indefinite, and non-specific indefinites are marked with te hu and only occur in negative or irrealis clauses.
+Te hu can also function as a pronominal meaning 'no one'.

 Noun phrases can be coordinated with the verb kirine 'be with' or the third person dual free pronoun nyero, or with disjunctive o which is also used to coordinate clauses.